Alejogb1/job-board/blog-data/shufflesplit-scikit-learn-function-usage.md

 id: "shufflesplit-scikit-learn-function-usage"
 ---

-Okay so you're asking about `shufflesplit` from scikit-learn right I've wrestled with this particular beast a fair few times and it's always a bit of a head-scratcher especially when you're knee-deep in a dataset and need to get your train test split right
+ so you're asking about `shufflesplit` from scikit-learn right I've wrestled with this particular beast a fair few times and it's always a bit of a head-scratcher especially when you're knee-deep in a dataset and need to get your train test split right

 First off `ShuffleSplit` is for generating indices for train-test splits It's not like `train_test_split` which directly spits out the datasets It gives you the row indices that you then use to slice your data which is a crucial difference I’ve seen way too many newcomers just trying to feed it the data directly and scratching their heads wondering why it’s not working